hmrc/bank-account-verification-frontend/README.md

 ### Perform the journey
 Once the initiating call has been made and a `journeyId` retrieved, the journey can be started with a call to `/bank-account-verification/start/:journeyId` where `:journeyId` is that returned by the `initiate` call.

 Control at this stage passes to `BAVFE` until the journey is complete.
 At the end of the journey, `BAVFE` calls back to the `continueUrl` (provided in the initiate call) to indicate to the client service that the journey is complete and results can be retrieved.

+It should be noted that the `InitDirectDebitRequirements` settings will influence how the form level validation is handled in `BAVFE`.
+If a requirement is not met, the journey will not be permitted to continue.

 ### Complete the journey
 Once the `continueUrl` has been called by `BAVFE`, a call can be made to `/api/complete/:journeyId` to retrieve the results of the journey.
 The following data model describes the payload that is returned: